-We may in the future acquire complementary businesses or technologies, which may require us to incur substantial costs for which we may never realize the anticipated benefits.
+We may acquire additional complementary businesses or technologies, which may require us to incur substantial costs for which we may never realize the anticipated benefits.

-We may in the future acquire complementary businesses or technologies, although we currently have no commitments or agreements and are not involved in any negotiations with respect to any specific acquisitions.
-If we do pursue acquisitions, management's attention and resources may be diverted from other business concerns.
-An acquisition may also involve a significant purchase price and significant transaction-related expenses.
+We acquired Windtec on January 5, 2007 and Power Quality Systems on April 27, 2007.
+We may in the future acquire additional complementary businesses or technologies, although we currently have no commitments or agreements.
+As a result of the Windtec and Power Quality Systems acquisitions and any additional acquisitions we pursue, management's attention and resources may be diverted from our other businesses.
+An acquisition may also involve significant purchase price and significant transaction-related expenses.

-Achieving the benefits of any acquisition would involve additional risks, including:
+Achieving the benefits of any acquisition involves additional risks, including:

-- difficulty assimilating acquired operations, technologies and personnel; - inability to retain management and other key personnel of the acquired business; - changes in management or other key personnel that may harm relationships with the acquired business's customers and employees; and - diversion of management attention as a result of the integration process.
+- · difficulty assimilating acquired operations, technologies and personnel; - inability to retain management and other key personnel of the acquired business; - changes in management or other key personnel that may harm relationships with the acquired business's customers and employees; and - diversion of management attention as a result of the integration process.

-If we do pursue acquisitions, we cannot ensure that we will realize any of the anticipated benefits of any acquisition, and if we fail to realize these anticipated benefits, our operating performance could suffer.
+We cannot ensure that we will realize any of the anticipated benefits of the Windtec and Power Quality Systems acquisitions or any other acquisition, and if we fail to realize these anticipated benefits, our operating performance could suffer.